 Elaine took the next day off plotting and visited Granny Bea’s grave.
 The leaves skittered in the cool wind and rain clouds chased each other across the sky.
 It was grey and dull, and the air smelt like rain.
 She hurried home and put homemade beef and veg soup on, enjoying the smells through the house.
 She missed Granny’s cooking and wished they could spend just 1 more evening together.
 Feeling sad she went to bed early.

 She waited outside Bernice’s house long enough to ensure that there was no-one there.
 Using the bone key she got in through the back, grateful that there were no dogs and quickly replaced the tablets.
 She was careful to count how many there were and replace them with the exact amount, 3.
-Elaine had waited until there were 3 left so that the 72-hour breakdown could kick in.
+Elaine knew that it would only take 72-hours for the breakdown to kick in.
 Smiling to herself, she let herself out, careful not to be seen.

 “Yes poor Marlaine, finding him like that, imagine!” an elderly lady said to her friend.
 “Apparently they were having difficulties in the bedroom” she sniggered.
 “But to hang yourself…” her friend said.
 Elaine froze.
 “She had to cut him down herself” the old lady tut-tutted.
 Elaine couldn’t believe it, what had she done?
 She only wanted to cause some problems not cause a death.